 The W.C.
 Anderson Building is named in honor of W.C.
-Anderson, member of the Board of Trustees from 1957 to a1974.
-Constructed in 1976, it houses two classrooms, Printing Center, and faculty offices.
+Anderson, member of the SWTJC Board of Trustees form 1957 to 1974.
+The Anderson Building houses two classrooms, SWTJC's Printing Center, and faculty offices.
+SWTJC'S EOC (Educational Opportunities Center) office.